joshfester/rails-docked-truffle/README.md

+This fork replaces the standard ruby image with truffleruby

 # Docked Rails CLI

 Setting up Rails for the first time with all the dependencies necessary can be daunting for beginners.
 Docked Rails CLI uses a Docker image to make it much easier, requiring only Docker to be installed.